lukso-network/LIPs/LSPs/LSP-0-ERC725Account.md

 This function is part of the [ERC165] specification, with additional requirements as follows:

-- If the interfaceId being queried is not supported by the contract or inherited contracts, the data key attached below MUST be retrieved from the ERC725Y storage.
+- If the interfaceId being queried is not supported by the contract or inherited contracts, the data key attached below MUST be retrieved from the [ERC725Y] storage.

-  - If there is an address stored under the data key, forward the `supportsInterface(bytes4)` call to the address and returns the value.
+  - If there is an address stored under the data key, forward the `supportsInterface(bytes4)` call to the address and return the value.

-  - If there is no address, execution end normally.
+  - If there is no address, execution ends normally.

 ```json